MeraTutor/MeraTutor-Webapp/README.md

 MeraTutor includes several smart features that work together to enhance learning:

-**Virtual Tutor**: This friendly assistant explains lessons clearly and answers questions.
+**Virtual Tutor**: This friendly assistant explains lessons clearly and answers questions in their regional language if needed.
 It adapts its explanations based on each student’s understanding, ensuring everyone feels supported in their learning.

 **Quiz Generator**: When students feel ready, MeraTutor creates personalized quizzes to test their knowledge.
 These quizzes help reinforce what they’ve learned and identify areas where they need more practice.